 2Observable characteristics refer to factors that can be measured and quantified, such as education level, work experience, and immigration status.

 3This study’s focus on US-born children with foreign-born parents means the findings may not generalize to Hispanic children with US-born parents, who likely face different socioeconomic and cultural circumstances.
-Additionally, the analysis does not account for heterogeneity in im- migrant characteristics across different Spanish-speaking countries of origin, such as variations in educational attainment, socioeconomic status, and gender-specific migration patterns, which could influence both parental selection into migration and subsequent child outcomes.
+The analysis does not account for heterogeneity in immigrant characteristics across different Spanish-speaking countries of origin, such as variations in educational attainment, socioeconomic status, and gender-specific migration patterns, which could influence both parental selection into migration and subsequent child outcomes.

-plications that extend beyond individual earnings.
-Labor market discrimination can cre- ate persistent intergenerational disadvantages by limiting economic mobility, reducing access to quality healthcare and education, and constraining residential choices (Bowles and Gintis 2002; Chetty et al. 2017; Chetty, Hendren, and Katz 2016; Chetty, Hendren, Kline, Saez, and Turner 2014; Djajic´ 2003).
-Additionally, discrimination may foster occu- pational sorting and segregation, as shown by recent task-based models of racial wage gaps that identify race-specific barriers in “Contact” tasks and explain the stagnation of these gaps post-1980 (Hurst, Rubinstein, and Shimizu 2024).
-These barriers may trap Hispanic families in cycles of lower socioeconomic status, as reduced earnings and em- ployment opportunities limit their ability to invest in their children’s human capital or build wealth through homeownership and savings.4 While previous research has doc- umented earnings gaps between Hispanics and non-Hispanic Whites, this paper makes several important contributions.
-First, this paper develops a novel empirical strategy that better isolates the causal effect of Hispanic ethnicity on educational and labor market out- comes by comparing children of inter-ethnic marriages.
+that extend beyond individual earnings.
+Labor market discrimination can create persistent intergenerational disadvantages by limiting economic mobility, reducing access to quality healthcare and education, and constraining residential choices (Bowles and Gintis 2002; Chetty et al. 2017; Chetty, Hendren, and Katz 2016; Chetty, Hendren, Kline, Saez, and Turner 2014; Djajic´ 2003).
+Discrimination may foster occupational sorting and segregation, as shown by recent task-based models of racial wage gaps that identify race-specific barriers in “Contact” tasks and explain the stagnation of these gaps post-1980 (Hurst, Rubinstein, and Shimizu 2024).
+These barriers may trap Hispanic families in cycles of lower socioeconomic status, as reduced earnings and employment opportunities limit their ability to invest in their children’s human capital or build wealth through homeownership and savings.4 Although previous research has identified earnings gaps between Hispanic and non-Hispanic Whites, this paper makes several important contributions.
+First, it develops a novel empirical strategy that better isolates the causal effect of Hispanic ethnicity on educational and labor market outcomes by comparing children from inter-ethnic families.
 This approach helps control for typically unobservable family background characteristics that might confound traditional analyses.
-Second, it provides new evidence on the specific role of Hispanic surnames in driving discrimination, offering insights into how ethnic signals influence both educa- tional attainment and labor market outcomes.
-Finally, by examining both education and employment outcomes, this study helps illuminate the channels through which ethnic discrimination may perpetuate economic disparities across generations.
-Furthermore, it extends earlier findings by demonstrating how naming cues can compound structural inequalities and reinforce existing barriers faced by Hispanics.
+Second, it provides new evidence on the specific role of Hispanic surnames in driving discrimination, offering insights into how ethnic signals influence educational attainment and labor market outcomes.
+Finally, by examining both education and employment outcomes, this study helps illuminate the channels through which ethnic discrimination may perpetuate economic disparities across generations and extends earlier findings by demonstrating how naming cues can compound structural inequalities and reinforce existing barriers.

 This study builds upon and improves the traditional Oaxaca-Blinder-Kitagawa de-

 composition approach often used in labor market discrimination studies (Blinder 1973; Kitagawa 1955; Oaxaca 1973).
-While these decomposition methods have provided valu- able insights into earnings gaps between different groups, including Hispanics and non- Hispanic Whites (Dávila and Mora 2008), they are limited in their ability to account for unobserved differences between the groups.
-My approach, by comparing children of inter-ethnic marriages, provides a more closely matched comparison group, allowing me to better isolate the effect of having a Hispanic last name on labor market outcomes.
+While these decomposition methods have provided valuable insights into earnings gaps between groups, including Hispanics and non- Hispanic Whites (Dávila and Mora 2008), they are limited in their ability to account for unobserved differences between the groups.
+My approach comparing children of inter-ethnic marriages, provides a more closely matched comparison group, allowing me to better isolate the effect of having a Hispanic last name on labor market outcomes.

 The methodological improvement in this paper is particularly timely and relevant given the rapidly changing demographics of the United States.
 The US population is growing increasingly diverse, with significant implications for labor market dynamics and potential discrimination.
 The proportion of non-Whites has increased by more than 10 percentage points from 13 percent in 1995 to 23 percent in 2019.5 Native-born White